-Most price action trading strategies revolve around price action patterns like Pin Bar, Inside Bar and Engulfing Pattern.
-As a result, many traders equate price action trading strategies with price action patterns.
-The truth is that price action patterns merely form a subset of price action trading strategies.
+Most price action trading strategies revolve around price patterns like Pin Bar, Inside Bar, and Engulfing Pattern.
+As a result, many traders equate price action trading strategies with price patterns.
+But the truth is that price patterns form only a part of these trading strategies.

-For instance, a Pin Bar is simply a price pattern.
-A Pin Bar trading strategy must define the market condition for trading Pin Bars, the entry setup, and the exit method.
-Buying and selling every Pin Bar you see is a recipe for disaster.
+A Pin Bar trading strategy must define the right market conditions for the pattern, the entry rules, and the exit method.
+Buying and selling every Pin Bar pattern without a detailed action plan is a recipe for disaster.

-A price action trading strategy must answer the following questions.
+Minimally, a price action strategy must answer the following questions:

 - How do we determine the market bias?